 While the mean job tenure is constantly shrinking, that doesn’t mean that recruiters don’t bother about the same when hiring talents.
-A company invests a lot of time as well as money on every new employee and so, expects from you to be stable and to show maturity with respect to career choices.
+A company invests a lot of time as well as money in every new employee and so, expects you to be stable and to show maturity with respect to career choices.

 What Were You Doing During Your Employment Gap?

 Thereafter, drift the conversation to show how your activities during the gap have helped you grow professionally.
-However, even if you don’t have anything really great to mention, never try to mislead the hiring manager.
+However, even if you don’t have anything great to mention, never try to mislead the hiring manager.

 Can You Explain Your Career Switch?